pierre-rouleau/pel/doc/pel-manual.rst

 ``search-upper-case``, and 1 command to display and interpret their current
 value:

-- ``pel-toggle-case-fold-search`` toggles seach case sensitivity in the current buffer.
+- ``pel-toggle-case-fold-search`` toggles search case sensitivity in the current buffer.
 - ``pel-toggle-search-upper-case`` changes the sensitivity behaviour of yank in search prompt between the following: